corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/node/deploy/starting-components.md

 ```

-## Starting the Corda Node
+## Starting the Corda node

-To start the Node run the following command from the Node VM:
+To start the node, run the following command from the Node VM:

 `/usr/bin/java -Xmx2048m -jar /opt/corda/corda-4.11.jar --config-file node.conf`